-Funds Withheld at Interest - The carrying value of funds withheld at interest approximates fair value except where the funds withheld are specifically identified in the agreement.
-When funds withheld are specifically identified in the agreement, the fair value is based on the fair value of the underlying assets that are held by the ceding company.
+Funds Withheld at Interest - The carrying value of funds withheld at interest approximates fair value except where the funds withheld are specifically identified in the agreement, the fair value is based on the fair value of the underlying assets that are held by the ceding company.
 A variety of sources and pricing methodologies, which are not transparent to the Company and may include significant unobservable inputs, are used to value the securities that are held in distinct portfolios, therefore the valuation of these funds withheld assets and liabilities are considered Level 3 in the fair value hierarchy.